 The imposing Villa Winter stands out against the vast mountain-ridge backdrop.
 This large property was built by German Engineer, Gustav Winter, and is shrouded in mystery.
 Rumours abound, with tales of Winter’s links to Franco and Hitler, secret re-fueling of German Submarines and the even more unlikely story of senior Nazi party members receiving face-changing plastic surgery before fleeing to South America.
 None of the claims have been substantiated, however the nearby World War II-era airfield, discarded railway tracks and the fact that locals were not permitted to enter the area during the war, mean that stories continue to circulate.

 Sat alongside the beach, near the car park, is a small desolate cemetery.
 Small mounds of rock and sun-bleached wooden crosses are partially buried underneath the shifting sands.
-The last internment was in 1954 and very little is known about those that rest there, though it’s thought that they were Franco-era forced-labour camp prisoners.
+The graveyard dates back to the early 19th century, when the impoverished residents of the Jandia peninsula were forced to create an improvised burial ground for their dead, since the nearest church (in Pajara) was too far away.
+Feudal-style land ownership meant that the locals had to bury the corpses in the only common ground available – the seashore.
+The last internment was in 1956.
 It’s quite an eerie place, a cemetery lost in time.

 The small ramshackle village of Cofete consists of around 20 small properties, of various build quality.
 There is one small restaurant, simply called Restaurante Cofete.
 We have eaten here a number of times, and although you shouldn’t expect a gastronomic feast, the food went down very well after a long hike.
 Try the Lapas (local limpets) which are probably the most popular item on the menu (especially with locals).
 One thing we like about this place is that they serve Estrella Damm beer, a nice change from Tropical!
 Prices are a bit on the high side, it gets busy and the service can be a bit slow, but you are in a spectacular location, so just relax and enjoy the view.